Welcome to today's edition of the Rush 24-7 podcast.

 I have to, it baffles me.

-I've met Cruz a couple three times.
+I've met Cruz a couple, three times.

 The criticism I hear most often about Cruz is that he doesn't seem natural.

-He seems like he's he's just constantly, what's the word?
+He seems like he's just constantly, what's the word, earnest all the time.

-Just it never seems relaxed, doesn't seem casual ever.
+It never seems relaxed, doesn't seem casual ever.

-Uh and it it unnerves people.
+And it unnerves people.

-And he knows exactly who he is and what he thinks and is proud of it.
+I think what that is, is Cruz is just so smart, and he knows exactly who he is and what he thinks and is proud of it.

-And he Knows the kind of attacks that conservatives get and have always received.
+And he knows the kind of attacks that conservatives get and have always received.

 And he knows that moderating his behavior to please critics does not mollify critics.